 I’m an independent journalist, author, editor, and media trainer based in New Mexico, but my work spans the globe.
 My husband and partner, Jerry Redfern, and I lived for several years in Asia, and we regularly return there.
-(Check out our multimedia projects at the Redcoates Studios link above.)
+(Check out our forthcoming film and our Redcoates Studios work through the links above.)
 I primarily cover food, environment, health, and human rights in developing countries, and I specialize in telling stories from the ground up.
 I love getting into village kitchens and rice paddies, and meeting people across the world who want to share their life histories.
-I often find we have more in common than not.
+So often, we have more in common than not.

 Some career highlights:

-- Senior Fellow, Schuster Institute for Investigative Journalism, 2011-present
+- Senior Fellow, Schuster Institute for Investigative Journalism, 2011-2018 (the institute closed)

 - Finalist, IRE Book Award (with Jerry Redfern, for Eternal Harvest), 2014

 - Guest editor, Global Press Journal special edition on Climate Change & Food Security, 2014

 - International Center for Journalists fellow, Borneo, 2013

 - T. Anthony Pollner Distinguished Professor, University of Montana School of Journalism, Fall 2011